Mom’s Guide to the Riley County Fair Guide

 Amanda Jepsen

 Hello, I’m Amanda Jepsen.
 My husband and I are both Manhattan natives who are proud to call this place home.
-We just celebrated our 6th wedding anniversary.
-I am a stepmom to two great teenagers - one of whom will graduate high school this Spring!
-I became an older new mom to our baby girl who was born in 2022.
-We have two big fur babies - Charlie, our 14 yr old lab mix and Mac, our 7 year old pitbull mix.
+We just celebrated our 7th wedding anniversary.
+I am a stepmom to two great teenagers - one of whom just graduated high school!
+I am an older toddler mom to our two year old.
+We also have a big fur baby - Mac, who just turned 9 years young.
 I’m a Registered Nurse, working most of my career in the Emergency Room, but currently working in Psychiatry.
 I enjoy a good cup of coffee, cooking with my husband, and playing with our daughter.

 LEAVE A REPLY